riastrad/cyberbspace/posts/2024/hows-work.md

    ↳ I'd had the serif headers + monospace body since I moved over to a static site generator, and — to be perfectly honest — the longer I've had it the more I hated it.
 This new format feels aesthetically pleasing at the moment, with the caveat that I'll probably be making some adjustments to the size of my headers (they feel a bit intense at the moment).
 1. There was some extra top & bottom padding in my footnotes and I couldn't for the life of me understand why.
 I finally took the time to find the CSS rule that was responsible and trimmed those suckers down. ([cyberbspace@d4026c0](https://github.com/riastrad/cyberbspace/pull/206/commits/d4026c0c81e21066d27976c3fbeb6e91d69d6d32))

-## Art Works
+## Blog Works

-I don't intend for this to become a site dedicated to cataloging the trials and frustrations of making headway into an unfamiliar industry.
-I find that going that route tends to be a sinkhole where I spend all my time writing about that process and not focusing on the quality of my work.
+I don't intend for this to become a site dedicated to cataloging the trials and frustrations of making headway in an unfamiliar industry.
+I find that going that route tends to be a sinkhole where I spend all my time writing about that process and not focusing on the quality of my writing.
+The writing about the work subsumes the actual work, &c.
 So please consider this post an anomaly.

-That being said, this blog is very much a bin I throw random thoughts into just to get them out of my head.
-So I can make no promises or guarantees about the quality or content of future notes.
+That being said, this website is very much a bin I throw random thoughts so that they no longer take up space in my mind.
+I can make no promises or guarantees about the quality or content of future notes.

 [^1]: As you can imagine, this is a bit difficult to do while based in India and focusing on U.S. publishing.
 I'm feeling my way through it, but if you are or know someone who'd be worth chatting with, [drop me a line](mailto:josh@cyberb.space)!
 [^2]: At the moment I'm relying on savings and the generous patronage of my wife.